puppetlabs/puppetlabs-panos/docs/02-using-with-puppet-device/03-configure-puppet-device/README.md

 The host is the IP address of the Palo Alto firewall you want to manage.

+By default, the module performs SSL verification.
+To disable this, replace `ssl_fingerprint: <certificate SHA256 fingerprint>` with `ssl: false` in `/etc/puppetlabs/puppet/devices/firewall.example.com.conf`

 In this lab, we use the SHA256 fingerprint of the certificate for verification.
 To get the certificate's fingerprint, see the certificate in a browser, or for Linux users, use the `openssl` command:

 ```